powsybl/powsybl-diagram/docs/single_line_diagrams/layout/zoneMatrixLayout.md

 }
     ...
 ```

-2) Each substation position is computed following this method:
+2) Each substation position is computed using this method:

 ```java
 protected void calculateCoordSubstations(LayoutParameters layoutParameters) {
 ```

-- the `SubstationLayout` is applied on each not empty substation specified as following:
+The `SubstationLayout` is applied on each not empty substation specified as following:

 ```java
     // Display substations on not empty Matrix cell matrix.stream().filter(c -> !c.isEmpty()).map(MatrixCell::graph).forEach(graph -> layoutBySubstation.get(graph).run(layoutParameters));
  ```

-- Each substation is moved into its matrix position as specified
+Each substation is moved into its matrix position as specified

 ### Snakeline route computation between substations

 The `Grid` class contains a 2D-array of `Node`, each `Node` representing a pixel of the SLD output file.
-Each `Node` store :
+Each `Node` stores :
 * A position (x and y)
-* An availability (whether the `Node` can be used to draw the snakeline or not)
+* Availability (whether the `Node` can be used to draw the snakeline or not)
 * A walk-through cost
 * A parent node reference
 * The distance to the end point of the snakeline

 #### Exclusion area
-An exclusion area is an area where all `Node` have an availability equals to `false`
+An exclusion area is an area where all `Node` have availability equals to `false`
 This area cannot be used to draw a `snakeline`.
 Those areas are:
 - diagram padding
-- voltagelevels with padding
+- voltage levels with padding
 - snakelines right angles

 #### Shorter path computation
 Dijkstra's computation steps:
 * The starting point cost is set to 0
 * The nearest neighbors (left, right, up and down) are computed (no diagonal moves allowed here)
     * These neighbors are used only if:
         * The neighbor is available
-    * The neighbor was not already visited
+        * The neighbor was not yet visited
-  * In order to avoid superfluous right angles, the cost is increased when the next point creates a right angle
+    * To avoid superfluous right angles, the cost is increased when the next point creates a right angle
 * If no route can be computed by the algorithm, a straight line is drawn from the starting point to the end point of the snakeline (diagonal moves are allowed here)